kimtth/awesome-azure-openai-llm/README.md

   [ref](https://zenn.dev/microsoft/articles/semantic-kernel-10) [06 May 2023]
 - [Learning Paths for Semantic Kernel](https://devblogs.microsoft.com/semantic-kernel/learning-paths-for-semantic-kernel/) [28 Mar 2024]
 - [A Pythonista’s Intro to Semantic Kernel](https://towardsdatascience.com/a-pythonistas-intro-to-semantic-kernel-af5a1a39564d) [3 Sep 2023]
+- [Step-by-Step Guide to Building a Powerful AI Monitoring Dashboard with Semantic Kernel and Azure Monitor](https://devblogs.microsoft.com/semantic-kernel/step-by-step-guide-to-building-a-powerful-ai-monitoring-dashboard-with-semantic-kernel-and-azure-monitor/): Step-by-step guide to building an AI monitoring dashboard using Semantic Kernel and Azure Monitor to track token usage and custom metrics.
+[23 Aug 2024]

 #### **Semantic Kernel Planner**